 Operating expenses are those incurred in conjunction with the fulfillment of the University's mission and include salaries, wages and benefits; supplies and services; depreciation; and scholarships and fellowships.
-The SRECNP also includes other changes affecting its net position including state capital funds, capital gifts and grants, additions to permanent endowments, and intragovernmental transfers between the University and CTF, its blended component unit, and other state agencies.
+The SRECNP also includes other changes affecting its net position including state capital funds, state capital appropriations, capital gifts and grants, additions to permanent endowments, and intragovernmental transfers between the University and CTF, its blended component unit, and occasionally other state agencies.